 Key Features

-Patented Air Multiplier Technology projects 360+ liters of purified air per second throughout entire rooms
+Patented Air Multiplier Technology projects 360+ litres of purified air per second

-Advanced Sensing System analyzes air quality 1000 times per second with laboratory-grade precision
+Advanced Sensing System analyses air quality 1000 times per second with lab-grade precision

 4. Philips AC4221 (4200 Series) - Best for Large Rooms